diegotyner/Vault-Deployment/content/Coding/Jazz-Real-Finder.md

 Create json -> song.js converter script to keep old synced with new as you develop Add link to github repo

+- Connected project to visualize chord progressions?
+	- N-gram visualizations from each chord?
+	- Front end to interact

 - Creating setlists (ie keeping track of songs in a session)
 - Maybe creating profiles with learned songs or favorites?
 - OOoh i like the idea of like a git diff log between versions